Most Fun Jobs in Australia

 While many of the enjoyable jobs above don’t require a university degree, extra study and short course training can benefit both your personal growth and your future employability.

 A short course is a great way to learn new skills that can benefit a variety of jobs.
-Whether you’re looking to get into the corporate world, start your own business or just upskill, there are a range of nationally recognised courses and qualifications you can study via short courses.
+Whether you’re looking to get into the corporate world, starting your own business or just upskilling, there is a range of nationally recognised courses and qualifications you can study via short courses.

 Through TrainSmart Australia, you can study the Operating A Small Business Skill Set online short course, designed to give you a strong foundation for business management and being your own boss – perfect if you want to become a freelance photographer, event planner or interior designer.